intelsdi-x/snap-cli/README.md

 ## License
-Snap Client Go is Open Source software released under the [Apache 2.0 License](LICENSE).
+Snap CLI is an Open Source software released under the [Apache 2.0 License](LICENSE).

 ## Thank You